Organisms involved in water purification: Macrophytes

 The choice of plants in engineered wet-lands or managed lagoons is dependent on the purification requirements of the system and this may involve plantings of varying plant species at a range of depths to achieve the required goal.

 Plants purify water by consuming excess nutrients and by providing surfaces upon which a wide range of other purifying organisms can live.
 They also are effective oxygenators in sunlight.
 They also have the ability to translocate chemicals between their submerged foliage and their root systems and this is of significance in engineered wet-lands designed to de-toxify waste waters.
 Plants that have been used in temperate climates include Nymphea alba, Phragmites australis, Sparganium erectum, Iris pseudacorus, Schoenoplectus lacustris and Carex acutiformis.

+Macrophytes can also remove trace metals and emerging contaminants through adsorption to root surfaces, rhizofiltration, and internal sequestration within plant tissues, often alongside bacteria in the rhizosphere that degrade organic pollutants or alter metal speciation.
+Constructed or floating wetland systems using species such as Eichhornia crassipes and Lemna minor have shown measurable reductions in metals, pharmaceuticals, and PFAS in lake and reservoir settings by coupling plant uptake with microbial degradation and ion-exchange processes.

 Where oxygenation is a critical requirement Stratiotes aloides, Hydrocharis morsus-ranae, Acorus calamus, Myriophyllum species and Elodea have been used.

 Hydrocharis morsus-ranae and Nuphar lutea have been used where shade and cover are required.